In First Half Year 2022, there will be three delivery modes for your subjects – Dual-Delivery, Online and On Campus.

 On completion of this subject, students should be able to:

-- demonstrate an understanding of, and productively apply, the knowledge and skills required to effectively represent the botanical both from direct observation of living and preserved specimens, and through further studio-based experimentation;
+- demonstrate drawing skills required to effectively represent the botanical in both living and preserved states from direct observation;

 - discuss how plant material has been represented in both historical and contemporary art and in the field of botany;

 - use pictorial and technical experimentation to explore visual and conceptual ideas relevant to the representation of plant material;